ObsidianLabs/Black-IDE/README.md

   <img src="./screenshots/transfer.png" width="720px">
 </p>

-- When connecting to testnet, a click on *Faucet* button will direct you to the website where you can apply for test tokens for development / test purposes.
+- When connecting to testnet, a click on *Faucet* button will direct user to the website where he / she can apply for test tokens for development / test purposes.
 All faucet token are test tokens and have no monetary value.

 ### Smart Contract Project

 #### Create New Project

 Click *Project* tag to switch to Project Manager.
 Then click *New* button on the top-right corner to open create project popup.
-Select whether you wish to create a local or cloud project, then key in project name and select the template which will be the base of your project.
+Select whether user wishes to create a local or cloud project, then key in project name and select the template which will be the base of your project.
 Ethereum Studio currently offers following templates:

 - **Coin**: A simple coin contract template；
 - **ERC20 Token**: An ERC-20 token contract template；